bcgov/nr-bcwat/backend/database_initialization/README.md

 #### queries/post_import_queries.py

 This file contains all the queries that need to be run after the static data is imported.
-It is mostly triggers that need to be set on some tables, as well as some manual inserts.
+It is mostly triggers that need to be set on some tables, as well as some manual inserts, and indices creation.
 This needs to happen after the data import is completed, else either the trigger will apply the function on data that is already correct or will try to insert an extra row to some tables, or the manual insert will look for data that does not exist.

 #### queries/bcwat_obs_data.py

 This file contains all the queries that needs to be ran to collect all the necessary data to complete a data migration from the original db to the new db.
-There are some queries that needs the `station_ids` of the stations that got inserted in to the `station` table.
+There are some queries that needs the `old_station_id`s of the stations that got inserted in to the `station` table.
 Those queries MUST be AFTER the `stations` entry in the dictionary, or else those queries that require the new `station_ids` will fail.

 #### queries/bcwat_licence_data.py